AdobeDocs/workfront.en/help/quicksilver/planning/records/create-records.md

     The record is created and added to the connected record field.
 1. (Optional) Go to the table view of the record type whose record you created.
 A new record displays in the last row of the view.
-1. (Optional) Start adding information for the new record in the table view, or click its name to open the details page and add information there.
+1. (Optional) Start adding information for the new record in the table view Or

--->
+Click its name to open the details page and add information there.